JamesSkemp/PhaserTutorials/_Starter/README.md

 - src
 	- This directory is intended to store your TypeScript files, and includes a .gitignore so that any JavaScript files that are built aren't committed.
 	- A possible directory structure, as well as a few starter states, have been added for ease, but can be removed without issue.
+		- I've called the directory Objects, but Phaser calls these 'prefabs.'
 - app.css can include any styling necessary for your application.
 - index.html
 	- The `title` and `h1` elements should be updated to match the needs of your game.